 Our biggest complaint about the Skyline is that they don't offer the best ventilation.
 They don't have any real vents to speak of, and the material is a little thicker and clammier than some of the competition.
 That said, we were impressed with everything else about these excellent trail riding shorts.

 Fox Racing Ranger

-There was little we didn't like about the Ranger Cargo, but we found the lack of ventilation to be on the warmer side compared to some of the other shorts in our test.
+There was little we didn't like about the Ranger, but we found the lack of ventilation to be on the warmer side compared to some of the other shorts in our test.
 The hanging mesh lining of the hand pockets also allows their contents to move around while riding.
 Other than that, we found these shorts to be comfortable, perform well, and look good doing it, especially for the price.